Ravidu-Vithana/HCS-WeighBridge-System/README.md

 **Weighbridge Management System** is a production-grade desktop application built with **Java 8** and **JavaFX**, designed as a stable and maintainable replacement for legacy weighbridge software (including Windows 7) while remaining compatible with modern Windows environments.

-This system provides real-time serial device integration, structured weighment workflow management, secure authentication, receipt printing, and automated database backup functionality.
+This system provides real-time serial device integration, structured weighing workflow management, secure authentication, receipt printing, and automated database backup functionality.
 Ideal for **industrial weighbridge operations** and **dedicated weighbridge terminals**.

 ---

 ## Overview

-The **Weighbridge Management System** is built for **dedicated industrial weighbridge computers**, providing a reliable, secure, and maintainable workflow for managing all weighment operations.
+The **Weighbridge Management System** is built for **dedicated industrial weighbridge computers**, providing a reliable, secure, and maintainable workflow for managing all weighing operations.

 Key benefits include: